aerospike/aerospike-server/README.md

-These sample files may be modified for specific use cases (e.g., setting network addresses, defining namespaces, and setting storage engine properties) and tuned for for maximum performance on a particular system.
+These sample files may be modified for specific use cases (e.g., setting network addresses, defining namespaces, and setting storage engine properties) and tuned for maximum performance on a particular system.
 Also, system resource limits may need to be increased to allow, e.g., a greater number of concurrent connections to the database.
 See "man limits.conf" for how to change the system's limit on a process' number of open file descriptors ("nofile".)